 4. Uncovering a politics of livelihoods: analysing displacement and contention in contemporary India

 Gayatri A. Menon and Aparna Sundar

 5. A precarious hegemony: neoliberalism, social struggles, and the end of Lulismo in Brazil

 6. Neo-development of underdevelopment: Brazil and the political economy of South American integration under the Workers’ Party

 Fabio Luis Barbosa dos Santos

-Alf Gunvald Nilsen is professor of sociology at the University of Pretoria.
-His research focuses on the political economy of democracy and development in the global South.
-His most recent books are Adivasis and the State: Subalternity and Citizenship in India’s Bhil Heartland (Cambridge University Press, 2018) and Indian Democracy: Origins, Trajectories, Contestations (Pluto Press, 2019).
+Alf Gunvald Nilsen is Professor of Sociology at the University of Pretoria.
+His research focuses on the political economy of democracy and development in the Global South.
+His most recent books are Adivasis and the State: Subalternity and Citizenship in India’s Bhil Heartland (2018) and Indian Democracy: Origins, Trajectories, Contestations (2019).

-Karl von Holdt is professor at the Society Work and Politics Institute, University of the Witwatersrand.
-Publications include Transition from below: forging trade unionism and workplace change in South Africa, and together with Michael Burawoy Conversations with Bourdieu: the Johannesburg moment, Beyond the apartheid workplace: studies in transition, co-edited with Edward Webster, as well as numerous articles.
-His research interests centre on movements, democracy, corruption and violence.
+Karl von Holdt is Professor in the Society, Work and Politics Institute, University of the Witwatersrand.
+Publications include Transition from Below: Forging Trade Unionism and Workplace Change in South Africa; Conversations with Bourdieu: The Johannesburg Moment (with Michael Burawoy); and Beyond the Apartheid Workplace: Studies in Transition, co-edited with Edward Webster, as well as numerous articles.
+His research interests centre on movements, democracy, corruption, and violence.